LGBTQ rights in Pakistan

 Same-sex sexual activity is illegal in Pakistan.
-Additionally, lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the country face legal and social difficulties and persecution compared to non-LGBTQ persons.

-The Pakistani Penal Code of 1860, originally developed under the British Raj, criminalises sodomy with possible penalties of prison sentences from two years to a life sentence and fines.
+The Pakistan Penal Code (originally developed as the Indian Penal Code under the British Raj), criminalises sodomy with possible penalties of prison sentences from two years to a life sentence and fines.
 Despite its illegality, homosexual acts are only occasionally prosecuted by authorities, but it is sometimes used to threaten and harass homosexuals under threat of prosecution.
 Other morality and public order provisions in the Penal Code are used to target LGBTQ Pakistanis as well.
 Another greater problem can be vigilante policing and killings by Islamist and terrorist groups.
 Police may also act illegally and arrest LGBTQ individuals despite the law stating otherwise.

-Discrimination and disapproval of the LGBTQ community and the associated social stigma, which can lead to harassment and violence, make it difficult for LGBTQ people to have steady relationships.
+A majority of the people living in Pakistan believe that homosexuality is a sin in Islam.
+Nearly all religious leaders agree that the story of the prophet Lut shows that Islam does not approve of homosexuality.
+Multiple clerics call for punishment of homosexuals based on the Sharia.
 Nevertheless, the LGBTQ community is still able to socialise, organise, date, and even—in rare cases—live together as couples, if done mostly in secret.
-Neither same-sex marriages nor civil unions are permitted under current law and are scarcely ever brought up in the political discourse, with people who have engaged in same-sex marriages being arrested and prosecuted.

-Pakistan does not have civil rights laws to prohibit discrimination or harassment on the basis of sexual orientation.
-In a historic 2009 ruling, the Supreme Court of Pakistan ruled in favour of civil rights for transgender citizens, and further court rulings upheld and increased these rights.
-The Parliament of Pakistan passed the Transgender Persons (Protection of Rights) Act, 2018, which established broad protections for transgender people.